Understanding the Tax Implications of Investing in US Stocks from India

 Currency Conversion for tax calculations

 Converting US dollars to Indian rupees for tax calculations can be complex due to fluctuating exchange rates and complicated regulations.
-Don’t worry.
-Vested simplifies this for you and tells you your gains in INR.
+Vested simplifies this process by automatically converting your gains in INR, based on official exchange rate guidelines.
 However, just so you know how it’s done – The Indian tax authorities use the SBI TT buying rate on the last day of the previous month to determine the conversion rate.
 For instance, if you receive a dividend on July 20th, the exchange rate on June 30th is to be used for tax filing purposes.

 Example calculations